LifeByTechAI/NewRepo/readme.txt

 - git remote add origin "name of the branch"

 - git push --set-upstream origin master (this command pushes the repo to the cloud)

+Pulling from GitHub:
+- pull (option to do either fetch or merge)

+fetch: Gets all of the changes for the branch
+merge: Will push all of the changes to merge

+Pushing to github:
+- Push: meaning pushing your local repositity to github.

+GitHub:
+- Study GitHub flow, theoritical
+Notes: you can host your entire website on GitHub!

+new